project-bluebird/simurgh/docs/install.md

     - pylint-exit==1.0.*
 ```

+In the `simurgh/` directory, one can create the desired conda environment with
+the commands below:
 ```bash
 conda env create -q && conda activate nats
 ```

-Now that dependencies are install for both Bluesky & Bluebird, we can at least
+Now that dependencies are installed for both Bluesky & Bluebird, we can at least
 check that these are OK by running `check.py` inside the Bluesky repository.

 Running `python bluesky/check.py `will produce the following output: